 The Census Date: It may sound like a terrifying day where every student is counted and tallied into a giant University branded sack of information.
-When in reality, Census Date is the last day to withdraw or drop a course without financial penalty.
+When in reality, Census Date is the last day to withdraw or drop a course without financial and/or academic penalty (depending on your program).
 Huh?

-Basically, if you decide a course you’ve enrolled in doesn’t fit your major, or other circumstances outside of university come up you need to make a change before this date so you don’t affect your HECS fees – or as I like to refer to them as “theoretical post-degree fun bucks”
+You need to make these changes before Census date so you don’t affect your HECS fees – or as I like to refer to them as “theoretical post-degree fun bucks”.

 - Log in to myHub to check you’re enrolled in the right courses.

-- Provide your Tax File Number to the University
+- Provide your Tax File Number (TFN) to the University

 - Pay or defer your student contribution or tuition fee charge and the Student Services and Amenities Fee (SSAF).

 What is a SSAF, you say?
 There’s more info about what it’s used for on our website.

 - Complete your eCAF (if applicable) to defer the relevant fees.